 The kind of damage caused by leaks in the home, whether it’s a matter of faulty piping or a roof gone rogue, is one of the most common dangers you will find in any household.
 Wear and tear affect all things in the home, but when it affects those parts of the home that cause leaks, then the damage done can be extensive.
-From flooding to water damage to damp and mold, you need to know how to react to a leak decisively and effectively to keep your costs down.
+From flooding to water damage to dampness and mold, you need to know how to react to a leak decisively and effectively to keep your costs down.
 Here’s how you handle them.

 Finding the fault

-Whether you’re spotting new signs of mold and damp in the home, but you don’t know the cause, or you’ve recently moved in or been away from the property for a long time and want to make sure that it’s in good help, learning to detect leaks is an important skill to have.
+Whether you’re spotting new signs of mold and dampness in the home, but you don’t know the cause, or you’ve recently moved in or been away from the property for a long time and want to make sure that it’s in good help, learning to detect leaks is an important skill to have.
 Taking a water meter reading and foregoing water use for a while can help.
 If the reading has changed at all despite the fact that you haven’t used any water, that’s a good sign of a leak.
-Check faucets, toilets, the flapper valves at the bottom of the water tank, and whatever visible pipes you have to signs of water damage or moisture after having turned the main shut off valve.
+Check faucets, toilets, the flapper valves at the bottom of the water tank, and whatever visible pipes you have to signs of water damage or moisture after having turned the main shut-off valve.